openebs/website/docs/main/user-guides/uninstallation.md

 ## Prerequisites

-It is expected that the prerequisites are met before uninstalling OpenEBS
+It is expected that the following prerequisites are met before uninstalling OpenEBS:

-1. Volumes are cleaned up.
+1. Volumes are cleaned up
-2. Pools are cleaned up.
+2. Pools are cleaned up

 :::warning
 If the prerequisites are not met, there might be some troubles/errors while uninstalling OpenEBS as the finalizers and other protection rules are imposed by the engine.